nayfin/tft/libs/crispr-forms/README.md

 ## WARNING:

-API is stabilizing but we are tackling a lot of tech debt and updating some naming conventions this month.
-We should be finished by the New Year of 2020.
+API is mostly stable, and there are no planned breaking changes.
+However, we are working on some new features (layout system!!!) so there is the possibility there could be minor changes to API.

 ## Description